crunchwrap89/a-webstorm-plugin/README.md

 <!-- Plugin description -->

 # Feature Orchestrator

+Today you write prompts and refine your backlog as two different work tasks, why not combine the two?
-Today you must keep track of your backlog in a separate tool and write your prompts based on what's in your backlog.
+Today you go to a separate tool, such as jira or trello to find out what feature to work on next.
+Why not keep track of it in your IDE and in your codebase?
-After feeding your AI you need to verify the results manually, and then you need to write new prompts to fix what’s missing if something is wrong.
-You also need to keep your backlog in sync manually.

-**Feature Orchestrator** makes everything in this process easier.
+Today you feed your AI and verify the result with no fixed strategy, why not have a repeatable workflow for it?
+Today you write follow-up prompts manually if something fails, why not automate that prompt generation?
+Today you return to your ticket management tool to manually mark your feature as done.
+Why not automate this?

+**Feature Orchestrator** fixes all of this by combining feature planning, AI prompt generation, implementation verification and backlog management into a single, repeatable workflow so you can spend less time in ticket management systems and less time writing AI Prompts.

+> ** Plan → Generate prompt → AI Work → Verify implementation → Mark as completed **

 ---

-## What it does
+## How it works

-Feature Orchestrator generates a `BACKLOG.md` file to your project.
-Here you can plan your features with **clear acceptance criterias**.
+Feature Orchestrator generates a `BACKLOG.md` where you can plan your features with **clear acceptance criterias**.

 - Cycle through your features and choose which one to implement next.
-- Press Implement feature to generate a **clear, structured AI prompt** for the selected feature.
+- Press Generate prompt to create a **clear, structured AI prompt** for the selected feature.
-- Depending on your plugin settings it will either just copy the prompt to your clipboard or open your AI assistant with the prompt pre-filled.
+- Depending on your plugin settings, it will either just copy the prompt to your clipboard or open your AI assistant with the prompt pre-filled.
 - Let your AI Agent complete the feature.
-- Press **Verify implementation** and the plugin will check if all acceptance criterias are fulfilled (by running tests, build commands or file checks.)
+- Press **Verify implementation** and the plugin will check if all Acceptance Criteria are fulfilled (by running tests, build commands or file checks.)
-- If acceptance criterias are NOT fulfilled, it will generate a new prompt for you to hand to the AI Agent to fix what’s missing.
+- If acceptance criteria are NOT fulfilled, it will generate a new prompt for you to hand to the AI Agent.
-- If acceptance criterias are fulfilled, it will mark the feature as completed.
+- If acceptance criteria are fulfilled, it will mark the feature as completed.

-Works seemless with your current AI Tools.
+Works seamless with your current AI Tools.
-Simple backlog management with git versioning.
+Simple backlog management with Markdown and git versioning.
 100% Free and Open Source.

 ---

-### Feature Orchestrator binds it all together:

-> **Feature → AI work → Verification → Backlog state**

-This turns AI-assisted coding into a **repeatable, trustworthy workflow** with less time in ticket management tools and less time writing prompts.

----

 ## Designed for developers

-- Works entirely with all IntelliJ based IDEs, including Webstorm.
+- Works entirely with all IntelliJ-based IDEs, including Webstorm.
 - Uses your existing AI plugins
 - Fully transparent execution logs
 - Explicit user actions only